-Required for students who have not completed 3 or more graduate credits in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
+Required for students who have not completed 3 or more credits (undergraduate or graduate) in Biblical Studies and/or Theology from an accredited institution approved by Johnson University.
 Students may meet this requirement prior to entering the MAT program or concurrently while completing the coursework.
 The course needed to fulfill this requirement is: